-All terms and conditions of the Contract not inconsistent with this Amendment #1 remain in full force and effect.
+All terms and conditions of the Contract and prior amendments not inconsistent with this Amendment #2 remain in full force and effect.
 This amendment shall be effective upon the date of Governor and Executive Council approval.

 IN WITNESS WHEREOF, the parties have set their hands as of the date written below,